 INTRODUCTION: Basque nationalism in Spain is usually associated with protest demonstrations and clashes with the police.

-INTRODUCTION: Basque nationalism in Spain is usually associated with protest demonstrations and clashes with the police.
+Background: INTRODUCTION: Basque nationalism in Spain is usually associated with protest demonstrations and clashes with the police.
 Four people -- three Basques and a Civil Guard -- have died in such clashes in the past week.
 But it has a peaceful and constructive side too: the desire of parents in the four Basque provinces of northern Spain to have their children educated in accordance with Basque traditions.

 SYNOPSIS: In a village school in Lejona, near Bilbao, the youngest children are learning the Basque language and traditional Basque songs.
 There are more than two million people who consider themselves to be Basques; but well under half of them speak the language as their mother tongue.